secretstartups/handbook/sales/customerplanning/index.html.md

 To learn more, check out the [Account Plan Page](/handbook/sales/account-planning/).

 ## Opportunity Planning
-Good Account Plans, simplify the Oppiortunity Planning since they identify key information and leads to more productive [Opportunity Consults](handbook/sales/command-of-the-message/opportunity-consults/).
+Good Account Plans, simplify the Opportunity Planning since they identify key information and leads to more productive [Opportunity Consults](handbook/sales/command-of-the-message/opportunity-consults/).
 To learn more check out the [Command Plan page](/handbook/sales/command-of-the-message/command-plan/).

 ## Success Planning